dart-lang/site-www/src/tools/pub/package-layout.md

   Instead keep `.dart_tool/` in `.gitignore`.
 {{site.alert.end}}

-The `.dart_tool/` directory is created when you run `dart pub get`.
-The directory is used by various tools for caching files specific to your project and/or local machine.
+The `.dart_tool/` directory is created when you run `dart pub get` and might be deleted at any time.
+Various tools use this directory for caching files specific to your project and/or local machine.
 The `.dart_tool/` directory should never be checked into source control, or copied between machines.

-It is also generally safe to delete the `.dart_tool/` directory, though some tools might need recompute the cached information before they work again.
+It is also generally safe to delete the `.dart_tool/` directory, though some tools might need recompute the cached information.

 **Example:** The [dart pub get](https://dart.dev/tools/pub/cmd/pub-get) tool will dowload and extract dependencies to a global `$PUB_CACHE` directory,